What Does Voting Have to Do with Ending Hunger?

 5. Low-wage incomes and unemployment:

-The people who make the least have to spend most of their income on food in order to survive.
-U.S. economic policies can address inflation, create good-paying jobs, and reduce unemployment.
+The people who make the least must spend most of their income on food in order to survive.
+U.S. economic policies can address inflation, create good-paying jobs, and reduce unemployment here at home.
+Policies that reduce economic inequality are vital to ending hunger in the U.S.

 6. Racial and gender inequity: